Non-EU Postgraduate Taught FAQ 2020

 Additionally, students will be required to participate in an on-campus orientation prior to the start of Semester 2 in January 2021.
 We will provide further information on the dates of Orientation, airport pickup times, etc. as it becomes available.

 What will I need to participate in the “On Time / Online” programmes?

 Students will need to ensure that they have access to a stable broadband internet connection for the duration of their studies.
 They will also need to make sure that they have dedicated space and time for study and lectures.
 You will be expected to adhere to the course timetable and completion of assignments.

 Students who need to access the DCU network will be provided with a VPN.

 What if I need a student visa?

 The University is working very closely with colleagues in government and the visa offices to ensure a smooth process for students.
-We will be sharing information regarding visa office openings and requirements as soon as they are available to us.
+Many Visa offices are now open, please check for updates on the Website of your local Visa office for current information on appointments.

 Will my Duolingo English test be accepted as an approved test by Immigration Officials?